JetBrains/Qodana/topics/project-token.md

 ## Report collection

 Additionally, your local %product% report is bound with the project in [Qodana Cloud](cloud-projects.xml).
-After binding, you can overview actual %product% [reports](cloud-overview-reports.xml) in an aggregated and handy format, as well as keep historical overview of older Qodana reports.
+After binding, you can view actual %product% [reports](cloud-overview-reports.xml) in an aggregated and handy format, as well as keep a historical overview of older Qodana reports.

 Once the project token is generated, you can regenerate or delete it as shown in the [](cloud-projects.xml#cloud-manage-projects) section of the Qodana Cloud documentation.